Putin, in pre-election speech, calls for higher living standards

 Putin, in power since 2000, also said that he wanted the Russian economy to grow faster than the global one, adding that this should be the key target for a new government which will be formed after the presidential vote.

-Putin, who said he wanted better living standards across the country, did not say where money for ambitious projects would come from, repeating his usual wording that budget spending could be optimized.
+Putin, who said he wanted better living standards across the country, did not say where money for ambitious projects would come from, repeating his usual wording that budget spending could be optimised.

 Russia is on track to post a budget surplus for the first time since 2011 this year, while its treasury bonds are in strong demand globally, which gives Moscow room to rejig budget costs, analysts said.